14. Image processing¶

 Neuroscience research has also been fascinated with images for almost as long as it has existed as a science.
 Santiago Ramón y Cajal, a Spanish neuroanatomist who lived around the turn of the 20th century, and who was arguably one of the first modern neuroscientists, conducted a large part of his research by peering at brain tissue through a microscope and making (often strikingly beautiful!) pictures of what he saw (you can see some of them on the Marginalian website.
 One could argue that we haven’t made much progress, judging from the fact that a lot of contemporary research in neuroscience aims to do something very similar.
 More optimistically, we could say that the rapid development of imaging instruments and experimental techniques that have happened even just in the last few years has vaulted the field forward to create imaging data that show the activity of hundreds and even thousands of neurons simultaneously, while animals are performing a specific behavior.
 It’s still images, but they contain much more information than what Cajal had under his microscope.
 And we have fast computers and modern algorithms to analyze the data with, so maybe there is some progress.

 Neuroimaging is of course all about images and the fundamental type of data that most neuroimaging researchers use are images of brains.
-In this section, we’ll give a broad introduction to image processing that will survey a wide range different kinds of operations that you can do with images.
-We’ll focus on the open-source Scikit Image library and operations that are implemented within this library.
-One of the advantages of using Scikit Image is that it is built as a domain agnostic tool.
-In fact, the library exemplifies the interdisciplinary and quantitative nature of image processing by collecting together algorithms that have been developed in many different contexts.
+In this section, we’ll give a broad introduction to image processing that will survey a wide range of different kinds of operations that you can do with images.
+We’ll focus on the open-source Scikit Image library and the operations that are implemented within this library.
+One of the advantages of using Scikit Image is that it is built as a domain-agnostic tool.
+Thus, instead of focusing on one particular application domain, the library exemplifies the interdisciplinary and quantitative nature of image processing by collecting together algorithms that have been developed in many different contexts.